PRODUCTS & INNOVATION

 Who are the Virus Hunters?
 It’s a fun way to describe a serious job.
 These are our scientists who work to identify, catalog, track and test mutating strains of HIV, hepatitis viruses, and other bugs.

-For Mary Rodgers, an Abbott senior scientist who spends her work life hunting viruses as part of the company's diagnostics business, it's her calling to do her part to keep the world’s blood supply safe.
+For Mary Rodgers, an Abbott principal scientist who spends her work life hunting viruses as part of the company's diagnostics business, it's her calling to do her part to keep the world’s blood supply safe.

 That program in turn helps further the capabilities of many of Abbott’s diagnostics tools.
 Because if a virus can’t be found in testing, it can't be treated.
 That's how outbreaks happen.